Frequently Asked QuestionsQuestions our customers have asked about the EV Trip Optimizer for Tesla App.

 - When you create a trip you choose either Manual or Auto for supercharger allocation

-- If you want the app to reconsider it’s charger choices – choose Refresh Auto Chargers from the Plan Trip menu
+- If you want the app to reconsider it’s automatic charger choices – choose Refresh Auto Chargers from the Plan Trip menu

 How is the optimization performed?